NATURAL TREE SHAPE ‘KEY’ FOR ONE

 “And,” says Thornton, “the Lamilog has unique ‘internal’ metal connectors adding even greater fire resistance.

-“Harnessing these very low-cost resources and set-ups affords an innovative new building system for the future housing, general timber construction, retrofitting and mass timber markets around the world, along the way assuring ply manufacturers and other suitable early venturers greater returns on investment – and profits,” Thornton said.
+Pat Thornton says a move back to better forest management with periodic thinning is a bonus that mitigates the damage from undergrowth-propelled wildfires.“Harnessing these very low-cost resources and set-ups affords an innovative new building system for the future housing, general timber construction, retrofitting and mass timber markets around the world, along the way assuring ply manufacturers and other suitable early venturers greater returns on investment – and profits,” Thornton said.

 “Also, these systems promote regional circular economies with the low-cost, low-tech machinery trucked from forest to forest.”

-“We are well advanced in our partnership with Samling, the largest ply and peeler core supplier in Malaysia, with the real possibility of extending a similar business plan to entrepreneurial ply and veneer companies in other countries,” Thornton said.
+So where to next for Loggo?“We are well advanced in our partnership with Samling, the largest ply and peeler core supplier in Malaysia, with the real possibility of extending a similar business plan to entrepreneurial ply and veneer companies in other countries,” Thornton said.

 “Our patents protect each company in their own regions, especially those with PEFC and FSC certification across their forests and wood products.”